jhln/agentify-components/docs/product-requirements.md

 Developers need a standardized way to make their UI components "self-describing" to enable richer AI-powered experiences and workflows.

+## 3. Current Solutions

+Go through the docs and learn on your own, how to create, deploy and run an MCP server

 ## 4. Product Features